tsalemink/filechooser/README.rst

 Multiple File Chooser
 =====================

-A MAP Client step for choosing a multiple files from the local computer.
+A MAP Client step for choosing multiple files from the local computer.